ACTA is an independent, non-profit organization committed to academic freedom, excellence, and accountability at America's colleges and universities.

 Most of the research for this study was done by examining the information colleges and universities make available online, in much the same way a prospective student would.
 What we found was that students, parents, and policymakers trying to find out what schools require will often have a hard time of it.
 Some schools are clear and unambiguous about their requirements, but others hide them on back pages of the catalog.
 Some schools may have differing “core” curricula depending on students’ majors, the divisions in which they are enrolled, or even the campuses on which they attend class.
 Shockingly, some schools do not issue their updated course catalogs until well into the summer, long past the time when students should begin to think carefully about their academic schedules for the coming year.
 More problematic yet, many catalogs do a poor job of describing courses.
 Very often, course descriptions include phrases such as “topics may include,” followed by a broad list.
 The “may” means that nobody—not parents, not students—can really know what is going to be covered.
 It will vary from section to section, semester to semester, depending on what a given instructor wishes to teach.
 The class may require serious, college-level work . . . or it may not.

 In many cases, course titles and even descriptions are seemingly written to make a class sound fun and cool in a bid to attract students.
-It’s common to find courses with titles such as “Tattoos in American Popular Culture” and “Tattoos, Piercing, and Body Adornment” (Pitzer College) or “Biff!
+It’s common to find courses with titles such as “Tattoos, Piercing, and Body Adornment” (Pitzer College) or “Biff!
 Bam!
 Kapow!: The Philosophy of Superheroes” (Hollins University), which promises to “scour comic books, TV shows and movies.”
-Sometimes a close look at course syllabi reveals a challenging class; sometimes it does not.
+Sometimes a close look at the course syllabus reveals a challenging class; sometimes it does not.
 Students or parents trying to select classes need a clear, accurate description, not a sales pitch.

 Some general education courses evade a collegiate-level experience in subjects that should serve to challenge and expand students’ skills.
-For example, at Albion College in Michigan, “Interpersonal and Family Communication” fulfills the general education “Modeling and Analysis” requirement, standing in for a true, collegiate-level math class.
+For example, at Albion College, “Interpersonal and Family Communication” fulfills the general education “Modeling and Analysis” requirement, standing in for a true, collegiate-level math class.
 The course focuses on “the role communication plays in the formation, maintenance and dissolution of interpersonal and family relationships.”
 At Skidmore, “Stage Lighting” fulfills the Quantitative Reasoning requirement.
-Professors need latitude in deciding what and how they will teach, and there is nothing wrong with a bit of levity, but colleges and universities need to do a better job of ensuring that the content of their curricula is college-level and transparent.
+Professors need latitude in deciding what and how they will teach, and there is nothing wrong with a bit of levity, but colleges and universities need to do a better job of ensuring that the content of their curricula is appropriately demanding and transparent.

 American higher education needs to become serious about equipping students to be effective participants in global conversations and a global economy.

-Nearly every college and university we studied had some sort of diversity requirement, in which students were expected to learn about people different from themselves.
+Nearly every college and university we studied had some sort of diversity requirement, with the concomitant expectation that students were expected to learn about people different from themselves.
 This is a commendable and excellent idea in our increasingly interconnected world.
-Surely, though, there is no better way to understand another culture than to speak its language; students who can speak and read a language competently are able to enter into another culture more deeply and can continue to do so throughout their lives.
+Surely, though, the best way to understand another culture is to know its language; students who can speak and read a foreign language competently are able to enter into another culture more deeply and can continue to do so throughout their lives.
 Yet less than 13% of the schools we studied require students to learn a foreign language at the intermediate level.
 Some allow elementary study of the kind typically required in high school to suffice; others have no requirement at all.
 Some allow classes in both American and foreign cultures taught in English.
 Recently at Union College, for example, students could substitute foreign language study with “Narratives of Haunting in U.S. Ethnic Literature”; and at Western Illinois University, courses such as “Food and Culture” and “Global Social Networks” stand in for foreign language proficiency.

 American history and government are badly neglected in general education requirements.

 Despite the boasts of college catalogs, few of their curricula will help prepare students to be informed and engaged citizens.
-This year’s survey showed that little more than 18% of our colleges and universities require even a single foundational course in U.S. government or history.
-Rather than learning about the foundations of their country, students are allowed to fulfill requirements with courses such as “History of Rock” or “Horror Films and American Culture.”
-The grim results of this curricular frivolity are apparent in the findings of the GfK Constitution Day survey (see p.
-3 above).
+This year’s survey showed that fewer than 18% of our colleges and universities require even a single foundational course in U.S. history or government.
+The grim results of this curricular frivolity are apparent in the findings of the GfK Constitution Day survey (see above).
 And citing ACTA’s earlier surveys, New York Times columnist Frank Bruni pointedly observed that “the profound and widespread ignorance” about federal processes has been a major impediment to effective governance.

 Economics has never been more important, but hardly any universities require it.